m-watkins1/Interactive-Data-Vis-Fall2025/index.md

----
-title: "Lab 0: Getting Started"
-toc: true
----

-# Welcome to Lab 0: Getting Started for A Second Time !
+# Welcome to Lab 0:
+## An Interactive Data Visualization dashboard created by Madison Watkins for DATA 73200 at The Graduate Center, FALL 2025

+Here Watkins will attempt to complete the Lab 0 assignment.
+Below you will explore a developed dashboard using Markdown, HTML, and JS.

-## Introduction
+# Introduction
 This dashboard introduced me to the basic structure of an Observable Framework project.
 You’ll see examples of Markdown, HTML, and JavaScript all working together.

 ---

-### Overview
-Below is an example of an HTML table and list .
+# Ex.
+Table
 <table>
   <thead>
     <tr>